titzer/virgil/doc/tutorial/wasm/DevelopingForWasm.md

 Thus, we can generate standalone (we might say *barebones*) Wasm programs from Virgil easily.

-## The `v3c-wave` script
+## The `v3c-wasm-wave` script

 For larger Virgil programs, a more complete Wasm solution is needed.
 For example, as seen in other tutorials, Virgil offers a small set of system APIs supported on all targets via the `System` component, which offers basics like standard in/out and file access.
 This is a minimum for command-line utilities such as the compiler itself.

-The `v3c-wave` script offers a nearly feature-complete target for Wasm.
+The `v3c-wasm-wave` script offers a nearly feature-complete target for Virgil on Wasm.
-This "wave" target stands for "WebAssembly Virgil Environment" and compiles Virgil to WebAssembly using a small set of Wasm imports tailored to Virgil's needs.
+This "wave" target stands for "(W)eb(A)ssembly (V)irgil (E)nvironment" and compiles Virgil to WebAssembly using a small set of Wasm imports tailored to Virgil's needs.
-The `v3c-wave` script mirrors the `v3c-x86-linux` and other target scripts and compiles your program along with a runtime system, garbage collector, and `System` implementation into a `.wasm` module that can be run on both `node` and `Wizard`.
+The `v3c-wasm-wave` script mirrors the `v3c-x86-linux` and other target scripts and compiles your program along with a runtime system, garbage collector, and `System` implementation into a `.wasm` module that can be run on both `node` and `Wizard`.

 > HelloWorld.v3
 ```